 Does representation matter?

 Plenty has been written recently about how white, cisgendered and heteronormative mainstream tarot can be, and the lack of body diversity shown in card images.
-Traditional decks like the Rider Waite Smith tarot leave little room for people of colour (POC) or queer people to find ourselves represented.
-This may or may not matter to you (it’s okay either way!) but I do encourage you to notice and be aware of who is visually represented in your tarot deck.
+Traditional decks like the Rider Waite Smith tarot leave little room for people of colour (POC), queer people and people with rebellious bodies to find ourselves represented.
+This may or may not matter to you (it’s okay either way!) but I encourage you to notice and be aware of who is visually represented in your tarot deck.
 Firstly, so you might choose a deck that feels like it represents you yourself, and secondly, if you plan on reading for other people (or already do), you’ll have a sense of which deck to reach for or whether your seeker is likely to see images of ‘themselves’ when you lay down their cards.
 It’s also just good to see different kinds of folks in a personal development tool.

 There are a growing number of diverse decks out there (the Numinous Tarot is a favourite of mine, as is Thea’s Tarot), but it’s still not the norm to see a wide diversity of people in our cards.
 This is one reason some readers prefer ‘people-free’ tarot decks (for example, decks in which animals or other beings are the ‘characters’).